gprt-org/GPRT/docs/source/examples/s00-rayGenOnly.rst

 .. more advanced concepts like acceleration structures, geometry, or ray tracing
 .. pipelines.

-This first example explains how to use GPRT to create a checkerboard pattern.
+In this first example, we'll use GPRT to render a classic checkerboard pattern.
-Traditionally, checherboards serve as a good diagnostic test to reveal any possible issues with a display.
-For us, it is an easy pattern to generate and allows users to get something running before moving onto more advanced concepts.
+Traditionally, checkerboards serve as a good diagnostic test to reveal any possible issues with a display; but for us, it serves as an easy pattern to generate and allows users to get something running before moving onto more advanced concepts.

 After running this example, you should see an image like this appear on your